Publishing your app for Office

 Office provides the ability for end-users to discover solutions directly from a public marketplace hosted on Office.com.
 The Office Store provides a convenient location for developers to upload new app solutions aimed both at consumers and businesses.
 As a developer, when you upload your app to the public marketplace, Microsoft runs some validation checks on it.
 For example, it checks whether the app manifest markup is valid and complete and verifies that any included SharePoint solution packages (.wsp files) do not include disallowed elements or features that have a scope broader than Web.
 If all tests are passed, the app package is wrapped into a file and signed by Microsoft.

-For more information about how to publish an app to the Office Store, see Publish apps for Office and SharePoint to the Microsoft Seller Dashboard.
+For more information about how to publish an app to the Office Store, see Publish apps for Office and SharePoint.

 A telemetry tool will provide developers and IT managers the ability to monitor app usage, verify compatibility, and troubleshoot end-user issues.